-Created in 1985, the St. Mary’s County Community Development Corporation (CDC) is a nonprofit agency promoting public and private investment in St. Mary’s County communities.
-The Corporation seeks to develop community infrastructure projects designed to revitalize and boost investment in commercial and residential neighborhoods.
+Created in 1985, St. Mary’s County Community Development Corporation (CDC) is a 501(c)3 tax-exempt nonprofit organization promoting public and private investment in and revitalization of Lexington Park, St. Mary’s County, Maryland.
+The CDC seeks to develop, implement, and assist community infrastructure projects designed to revitalize and increase investment in commercial and residential neighborhoods.

 Although focused on Lexington Park, MD, St. Mary’s CDC is open to revitalization projects throughout St. Mary’s County.